Exit-9B/ModOrganizer-CrashLogTools/README.md

 [Address Library Database](https://github.com/meh321/AddressLibraryDatabase).

-When you start Mod Organizer with the plugin installed, it will pull the database and try to update any crash logs already in your log directory.
-If your game crashes thereafter, it will scan for a new log file and try to update it as well.
+When you start Mod Organizer with the plugin installed, it will pull the database and try to label any crash logs already in your log directory.
+If your game crashes thereafter, it will scan for a new log file and try to label it as well.

 If you wish to restore the original logs, they can be found in the Recycle Bin.